peterpi/UtpForCoherence/README.md

 ## Why?

-The Unity Transport Package has some features that make it an attractive trasnport layer for higher-level networking products such as Coherence, especially in a serverless peer-to-peer scenario.
+The Unity Transport Package has some features that make it an attractive transport layer for higher-level networking products such as Coherence, especially in a serverless peer-to-peer scenario.
 It is the transport layer for both of Unity's own networking libraries Netcode for GameObjects and Netcode for Entities.

 Some features of UTP are:

-* Easy interoperability with Unity's Lobby (sessions and matchmaking) and Relay services.
+* Easy integration with Unity's [Lobby](https://docs.unity.com/ugs/manual/lobby/manual/unity-lobby-service) (sessions and matchmaking) and [Relay](https://docs.unity.com/ugs/en-us/manual/relay/manual/introduction) services.
 * An optional simulator stage for simulating various network conditions.
-* UTP itself has a pluggable backend (via `INetworkInterface`) for communication over nonstandard channels (e.g. platform-specific libraries on consoles)
+* UTP itself has a pluggable backend (via `INetworkInterface`) for communication over nonstandard channels (e.g. WebSocket, platform-specific libraries on consoles, etc.)

 ## How?

 To use this package with Coherence, first see Coherence's own documentation on [Peer-to-peer](https://docs.coherence.io/hosting/client-hosting) titles, as well as the page on [Implementing Client-hosting](https://docs.coherence.io/hosting/client-hosting/implementing-client-hosting).
 This package contains implementations of the  `IRelay`, and `IRelayConnection` interfaces for the hosting client, as well as the `ITransport`, `ITransportFactory` interfaces for non-hosting clients.
+Both sides operate over a UTP NetworkDriver and NetworkPipeline.

 See the example project's `SampleClientAndHost.cs` C# file ([here](Assets/UtpForCoherenceSample/SampleClientAndHost.cs)) for an example of a client-hosted session that uses Unity's Lobby and Relay services for "Quick Match" matchmaking between NAT-protected peers.